bitrix24/b24restdocs/api-reference/calendar/calendar-event-update.md

-# Edit an Existing Event calendar.event.update
+# Edit an existing event calendar.event.update

 {% note warning "We are still updating this page" %}